PrincetonUniversity/HPC_R_Workshop/06_MKL_as_BLAS/README.md

 swapping BLASes would turn into a compatibility nightmare.)
-Instead what you will need to do is take advantage of the fact that R will load the first BLAS it finds, so you can happily use the LD_PRELOAD to get access to MKL's multirhreading version of the BLAS functions.
+Instead what you will need to do is take advantage of the fact that R will load the first BLAS it finds, so you can happily use the LD_PRELOAD to get access to the Intel Math Kernel Library's multithreading version of the BLAS functions.

-This means that when you run a job without ANY other paralleliztion allocating 2-4 cores (`#SBATCH -c 3`, for example) will yield improvments on BLAS functions, especially matrix operations and things like linear discriminant analysis.
+This means that when you run a job without ANY other parallelization allocating 2-4 cores (`#SBATCH -c 3`, for example) will yield improvements on BLAS functions, especially matrix operations and things like linear discriminant analysis.

 ## Examples